yosko99/image-bbox-tagging/README.md

 In the main directory run `docker-compose build`, after the build is done run `docker-compose up` , it should do the work for you.
 Access the app on `http://localhost:3000`

+> If you get error after running `docker-compose up` on the first try, stop it and try again.

 ## Instructions (without Docker)

 After cloning the repository go to the main directory and run the following command to install the necessary npm packages.